jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 ## Install tools and compile app

-Once your Showcase has been configured, branded, and customized, you must install several tools and compile your Showcase.
+Once your Showcase has been configured and customized, you must install several tools, compile your Showcase, and upload your Showcase to your web server.

 1. Install the following tools globally on your machine:<br/><br/>`$ gem install compass`<br/>`$ npm i grunt-cli -g`<br>`$ npm i bower -g`<br/><br/>
 2. Install project dependencies for Bower and Node.<br><br/>`cd /path/to/showcase-source-code/`<br/>`$ npm install`<br/><br/>